AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/README.md

       better in downstream tasks than simply concatenating vectors representing the two modalities?

-The experiments we ran on the baseline models are as follows:
+The experiments we ran on the baseline model are as follows:

 1. Image-only classification
 2. Text-only classification